marr75/solar-expanse-teddit/README.md

 Once BepInEx is installed, run it once to generate the /plugins/ folder.
 Move the contents of this repo's /plugins/ folder to Solar Expanse/BepInEx/plugins.

-By default, this mod is configured to set the Mobile Fuel Refinery to require 100 humans to operate.
-This is a temporary method to show whether the plugin is working -- you can then edit the files to reverse this change.
+By default, this mod comes with a mod (example_mod in the mods directory) configured to add a new building -- the Cat Habitat -- that is unlocked by default.
+If this building is visible under habitats, the mod is working.